How to Explore Urban Farming at the GrowHaus Denver

 How does the pay-what-you-can market work?

 Shoppers are asked to pay what they can afford.
 No one is turned away for lack of funds.
 Donations help sustain the program.
-It’s a model of economic justice, not charity.
+Its a model of economic justice, not charity.

 Can I bring my kids?